-In order to attain tenure, a faculty member is expected to have established an original, coherent, and meaningful program of research and/or scholarship, even when working in a collaborative team, and to have demonstrated and clearly documented a continuous and progressive record of research and scholarship indicative of potential for sustained contribution and distinction throughout her or his career.
+In order to attain tenure, a faculty member is expected to have established an original, coherent, and meaningful program of research and/or scholarship, even when working in a collaborative team, and to have demonstrated and clearly documented a continuous and progressive record of research and scholarship indicative of potential for sustained contribution and distinction throughout the candidate's career.

 The peer review process is the best means of judging quality and impact of the candidate's research and scholarship.
 Evaluation at both the department/school and college level should include an assessment of the quality of the candidate's work and consider discipline-appropriate evidence of the significance of research and scholarly activity as well as the candidate's assignment of duties within the department/school.
-A candidate may present the following kinds of documentation of a significant research program: reviews of books and articles; records of competitive honors and awards, grants, and fellowships; reviews of grant applications; citations of the candidate's work; evidence of impact on policy and practice; the quality and significance of journals, series, and presses by which the candidate's work is published or of other venues in which it appears; invited, refereed, or non-refereed status of publications; research awards and acknowledgements; and invitations and commissions.
+A candidate may present the following kinds of documentation of a significant research program: reviews of the candidate's books and articles; records of competitive honors and awards, grants, and fellowships; reviews of the candidate's grant applications; citations of the candidate's work; evidence of impact on policy and practice; the quality and significance of journals, series, and presses by which the candidate's work is published or of other venues in which it appears; invited, refereed, or non-refereed status of publications; research awards and acknowledgements; and invitations and commissions.

 Like teaching portfolios, the type of documentation will vary among fields, units, and individuals.
-Candidates should not be expected to provide forms of documentation that are not typical in their disciplines.
-Where appropriate, consideration will be given to external peer recognition, as demonstrated by a record of funded research, and to the demonstrable impact of research through inventions, development and commercialization of intellectual property, and technology transfer.
+Candidates should not be expected to provide forms of documentation that are not typical in their disciplines, but they may provide appropriate documentation to support and validate claims about their work.
+Where appropriate, consideration will be given to external peer recognition, as demonstrated by a record of funded research, and to the demonstrable impact of research through inventions, development and commercialization of intellectual property, and technology transfer, including but not limited to, disclosures, patents, and license.
 Objective peer review of the candidate's work by scholars/experts external to the University is required.
 In addition, the candidate's Chair or Director and Dean must conduct independent evaluative reviews.